How to Engage Finance to Enable Survivors of Violence to Build Economic and Financial Freedom

 3 Strategies for Engaging Finance in Protecting and Building Survivors’ Economic Health

-Where we focus is identifying where, within the many strategies and approaches, there may be opportunities to engage financial institutions and actors.
+Through desk research and multiple conversations and workshops with individuals and organizations in California dealing with survivor issues, Criterion has identified three avenues where investors and financial institutions could be engaged in supporting survivors in building wealth.
+There has been increasing focus of late on survivors’ economic health and finances.
+Economic justice has become a core part of the policy and advocacy agenda for survivors and we see programs aimed at improving survivors’ ability to access financial services, such as credit building and financial literacy.Where we focus is identifying where, within the many strategies and approaches, there may be opportunities to engage financial institutions and actors.
 The three strategies we name below are all actions for advocates, but they are geared at different audiences.
 The first strategy highlights a case of hidden aligned incentives between financial institutions and survivors—an opportunity for financial institutions to evolve their own processes in ways that benefit their customers as well as themselves.
 The second is an opportunity to influence businesses and public and private investors to create workplaces that are more supportive of survivors.
 The third is an opportunity for private asset holders, including impact investors, who care about gender-based violence to invest in a way that has both financial and impact returns.

 1. Implementing model structures and terms for standard financial transactions